alexrf45/home-lab.fr3d.dev/mkdocs/docs/index.md

   - navigation
   - toc

 ---

-# Home lab
+# My Home Lab Journey

-Cloud Native topics and other content as I find it!.
+This is a record of my home lab journey from 2024 and onward as well as various cloud native topics and other content as I find it!.

 ![homelab](./img/homelab.jpg#center)